mondaltrisha2002-commits/Excel-sales-and-finance-analytics/README.md

 Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.

-**6. Quarterly Gross Margin Percentage (GM%) by Location**

-Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.

 ## Overall Insights

 -  Customer Sales Performance: Notable growth in sales, especially in 2021, with a 304% increase.